criticalinfralab/criticalinfralab/print-automation/README.md

       https://pandoc.org/MANUAL.html#option--bibliography
 - [] Schusterjunge/Hurenkinder, what to do about these?
 - [] if possible break titles after colons ":"

-# Editing rules

-- don't have headlines follow each other, there should always be text between normally.

 # Scope